 If you got a Form 1099-DIV that included ordinary dividends you received as a nominee enter the sum on line 5.
 Do this even if you later gave part or all of your earnings to others.

-Furthermore,sum up the amount of ordinary dividends you have received as nominee and name it as Nominee Distribution.
+Furthermore, sum up the number of ordinary dividends you have received as a nominee and name it Nominee Distribution.
 Subtract this from the subtotal and enter the result on line 6.